CPK Insurance

 Car Insurance Requirements in Alaska

-• The Alaska Division of Insurance regulates car insurance in Alaska, so policy terms, limits, and endorsements should be reviewed with state oversight in mind.
+• The Alaska Division of Insurance regulates car insurance, so policy terms, limits, and endorsements should be reviewed with state oversight in mind.
+That oversight also means you can file a complaint or verify a carrier's license through the division if a dispute arises.

-• Uninsured motorist coverage in Alaska deserves attention because 9.8% of drivers are uninsured.
+• Uninsured motorist coverage deserves attention because nearly one in ten drivers carry no insurance.

-• Comprehensive coverage in Alaska can be useful for weather-related and non-collision losses in a state with wildfire, winter storm, flooding, and earthquake exposure.
+• Comprehensive coverage can be useful for weather-related and non-collision losses in a state with wildfire, winter storm, flooding, and earthquake exposure.

 How Much Does Car Insurance Cost in Alaska?